 The international access code for Nicaragua is +505.
-The outgoing code is 00 (00 44 for the United Kingdom) followed by the relevant country code.
+The outgoing code is 00, followed by the relevant country code (00 44 for the United Kingdom).
 The city area code for Managua is 2.
 Mobile phones operate on GSM and 3G networks.
 Local mobile phone calls are cheapest with locally bought SIM cards.
 Internet is widely available in all cities although the connection speed is mostly limited to 56k.

 Visitors to Nicaragua may import up to 200 cigarettes/500g of tobacco, three litres liquor, and one large or three small bottles of perfume.
 Meat, dairy and leather products as well as matches are restricted.
 Firearms require an import license.